 Following a flooded storm drain cavern, the gang come to a concrete wall with huge hole drilled in it.
 The hole was drilled by a drill that seems to have been powered by the locomotive.
 Here they discover bags of money that would even make Scrooge McDuck envy with jealousy.

-The gang spot the three ghostly traitors and a small chase ensues until Scooby traps them underneath a wooden antique Wright Brothers airplane (similar to how they catch the Knight in What A Night for a Night).
+The gang spot the three ghostly traitors and a small chase ensues, until Scooby traps them underneath a wooden antique airplane (similar to What A Night for a Night).

 Unmasking the Ghost of Major Andre, the gang do not recognize him.
-The Ghost of William Demont turns out to be Mr. Willt, however, the museum engineer.
-Shaggy suspects the Ghost of Benedict Arnold as Mr. Grumper, however, it turns out to be the friendly Mr. Clive.
+The Ghost of William Demont turns out to be Mr. Willit however, the museum engineer.
+Shaggy suspects the Ghost of Benedict Arnold as Mr. Grumper, but it turns out to be the friendly Mr. Clive.

 A government agent arrives and arrests the motley trio of traitor ghosts.
 The gang explain that they put the real wax dummies in the basement, so when guards made their rounds at night, they’d think the museum was empty.
 This allowed them to stay in the museum during the evening and work the drill using the Cotton Gin.
 The locomotive was only to cover up the noise of the drill.

-Mr. Willt and Mr. Clive confess that they found old plans for the abandoned storm drain that ran all the way to the US Mint.
-So they devised a scheme to rob it.
-The mystery of Mr. Grumper’s wet footprints is also explained, as he stated his feet were always wet as he spent so much time mopping up the wet footprints that were always about.
+Mr. Willit confesses that he found old plans for the abandoned storm drain that ran all the way to the US Mint.
+So he devised a scheme to rob it.
+The mystery of Mr. Grumper’s wet footprints are also explained, as he stated his feet were always wet as he spent so much time mopping up the wet footprints that were always about.

 Their entire ruse turns out to be worthless in the end, as the government agent explains the money they were trying to steal is completely worthless.
-The bills have yet to have the Treasurer’s seal or serial number or signature even printed on them yet.
-Famished, Scooby eats the hundred dollar bill for some quick laughs.
+If you look at the image below, you can see the money is missing valuable signatures and stamps that make it valid as currency.